Tourism and nature

 When I was asked to tell the most current issues in Responsible Tourism at the moment by a Finnish TV journalist I talked about overtourism, climate change and flying, compensating, carrying capacity, new nature based luxury, the conservation of nature – and the footprints we are leaving while travelling, not only in nature but also in local communities.

 I am lucky not to be alone with my thoughts as I cooperate in some of the Mood of Finland concepts with a Spanish geography, Javier Pedrosa (Iworu and Geoface).
 Javier has finished Master degree in Territorial Planning and Environmental Management in University of Barcelona and his Master Thesis about ”the proposal of an Ecotourism model based on the landscape units of the protected area” has been accepted in July 2019.

 Responsible Tourism is a complex combination of ecological, economical, social and cultural development and action – where the local operators and people should always be involved.
+It also makes us remember ethical issues as equality and accessibility in all its senses.
 When talking about Responsible Tourism, it´s not only about nature but as we all know nature needs our special care and attention.

 The Local Agenda 21 advocates a decentralized but concerted sustainable development, in which a proactive response is required from the local government, since it is the towns and cities that know best what their own environmental, social and economic interests are

 Interpretation of landscape